azsdaja/Osnowa/Docs/LookingAround.md

 * WorldActorFiller class was used to populate the world with the player and other actors.
 More about entity generation in this section: //.
 * TilemapGenerator used `TileMatricesByLayer` object in OsnowaContext filled by the map generators to create and present actual Unity tiles.
-* Then the MenuMapGenerator deactivated itself revealing the created map.
+* Then the **MenuMapGenerator** deactivated itself revealing the created map and activated some UI objects.
+// _
 ### 5. Here's an explanation of some game elements you can see:
 * The UI is mostly a stub.
 It's using old good Unity UI objects and components.
 Have a look at game objects being children of Player UI (for example SideBar) to find out how it's organised and how they interact with each other.
 * The **GameGrid** object contains Unity **Tilemaps** — one for each layer.
 Layers are sorted basing on their OrderInLayer properties.
 Basically, **Water** tilemap is on the bottom and the tilemaps following it are more and more on the top.
 You can open Tile Palette window in Unity and use Select cursor in order to check what exact tiles are placed on given positions ("Focus on" select button can be helpful).
 You can even draw tiles if you create a tile palette, but keep in mind that walkability and light-passing properties of positions won't be automatically updated afterwards.